reza-arjmandi/ubisoft-challenge/Readme.md

 In real-time, the server continuously updates and dumps user and item information to a JSON file.
 To handle the heavy task of serializing and writing to the file, the project employs the Active Object pattern, enhancing efficiency and performance.

-## External Library: FOB (FindOrBuild)

-This project utilizes the FOB (FindOrBuild) library, which is a CMake module set functioning as a package manager.
-FOB is designed to download and build packages that cannot be found using the typical `find_package` approach.

-For more information on FOB and its functionalities, refer to the official repository: [FindOrBuild on GitHub](https://github.com/misoboute/findorbuild).